The southernmost part of Eurasia. Mainland Eurasia brief description for children

 This is the largest continent on Earth.
 She is almost 7 times more australia, 2 times - Africa and more than Antarctica, North and South America combined.
 Eurasia is 1/3 of the planet's land area - about 53.4 million km2.

-The continent is located in the Northern Hemisphere and stretches from north to south for 8 thousand km through all belts - from the Arctic to the equatorial.
+The continent is located in the Northern Hemisphere and stretches from north to south for 8 thousand km through all zones - from the Arctic to the equatorial.
 Its length along the parallel is 16 thousand km.
-This is more than a hemisphere (almost 200 °): the mainland occupies the entire Eastern Hemisphere, and its extreme western and eastern points are in the Western.
+This is more than a hemisphere (almost 200°): the continent occupies the entire Eastern Hemisphere, and its extreme western and eastern points are located in the Western.

-The Huge Size of Eurasia determine the diversity and uniqueness of its nature.
-No other continent has such a number of natural complexes, changing from north to south and as they move away from the coasts.
+The enormous size of Eurasia determine the diversity and uniqueness of its nature.
+No other continent has such a number of natural complexes, changing from north to south and with distance from the coasts.

-The massif of the mainland is so large that it separates all the oceans of the Earth.
+The continental mass is so large that it separates all the oceans of the Earth.
 Its shores are washed by the waters of all four oceans of the planet.
-The coastline of the Atlantic Ocean, washing the western coast, is heavily indented with peninsulas and bays.
+The coastline of the Atlantic Ocean, which washes the western coast, is heavily indented by peninsulas and bays.
 There are many islands and seas near the mainland.
-The seas, deeply protruding into the land, separate parts of the world (Europe and Asia) and continents (Eurasia and Africa).
+Seas protruding deeply into the land separate parts of the world (Europe and Asia) and continents (Eurasia and Africa).

-To northern edge of Eurasia adjoins the wide shelf of the Arctic Ocean.
+TO northern edge of Eurasia adjacent to the wide shelf of the Arctic Ocean.
 Its coastline is smoother.

 It is divided into peninsulas by narrow bays and the White Sea.
-Large islands and archipelagos are separated from the mainland by the Norwegian, Barents, Kara, Laptev, East Siberian marginal seas.
+The marginal seas of Norway, Barents, Kara, Laptev, and East Siberian separate large islands and archipelagos from the mainland.

-Pacific Ocean coastline poorly divided.
-Marginal seas are cut into East Coast mainland wide contours.
+Pacific coastline poorly dissected.
+The marginal seas are cut into East Coast continent with wide contours.
 They are separated from the ocean by arcs and chains of volcanic islands and peninsulas.
-South coast Eurasia, washed by the Indian Ocean, stretches as a broken line: large peninsulas protrude into the ocean - Arabian (the largest on the planet), Hindustan and Malacca.
-There are only two seas near the southern outskirts of the mainland - the Red and the Arabian.
+South coast Eurasia, washed by the Indian Ocean, stretches in a broken line: large peninsulas protrude into the ocean - the Arabian (the largest on the planet), Hindustan and Malacca.
+There are only two seas at the southern edge of the continent - the Red and the Arabian.

-Configuration coastline determines the possibilities and degree of participation of oceanic air in the formation of the climate of the mainland.
+Configuration coastline determines the possibilities and degree of participation of oceanic air in the formation of the climate of the continent.

-On the nature of Eurasia affected by the surrounding continents.
+On nature of Eurasia influenced by the surrounding continents.
 Eurasia has two close neighbors.
-In the southwest - Africa, separated by the Suez Canal, and in the east - North America, separated by the Bering Strait.
-A "bridge" with a length of more than 3 thousand km - the largest island region of the planet - the Greater and Lesser Sunda Islands (Malay Archipelago), the Philippine Islands - connects Eurasia with Australia.
-The furthest, separated from Eurasia by the oceans, are South America and Antarctica.
+In the southwest is Africa, separated by the Suez Canal, and in the east is North America, separated by the Bering Strait.
+The “bridge” with a length of more than 3 thousand km - the largest island region of the planet - the Greater and Lesser Sunda Islands (Malay Archipelago), the Philippine Islands - connects Eurasia with Australia.
+Farthest away, separated from Eurasia by oceans, are South America and Antarctica.

-Mainland Eurasia includes two parts of the world - Europe and Asia.
-The boundary between them is conditional.
-It is carried out along the eastern slope of the Ural Mountains, down the Ural River to the Caspian Sea, along the northern foot of the Caucasus, the Black Sea, the Bosporus, the Sea of Marmara, the Dardanelles.
-The division of Eurasia into two parts of the world has developed historically - as a result of the settlement and development of its territory (by various peoples from different directions).
-But it also has a scientific justification.
-The continent was formed as a result of the union of lithospheric blocks that had previously developed under different conditions.
+Mainland Eurasia includes two parts of the world - Europe And Asia.
+The border between them is conditional.
+It is carried out along the eastern slope of the Ural Mountains, down the Ural River to the Caspian Sea, along the northern foot of the Caucasus, the Black Sea, the Bosphorus Strait, the Sea of Marmara, and the Dardanelles Strait.
+The division of Eurasia into two parts of the world developed historically - as a consequence of the settlement and development of its territory (by different peoples from different sides).
+But it also has a natural scientific basis.
+The continent was formed as a result of the combination of lithospheric blocks that had previously developed under different conditions.
 After unification over millions of years, it develops as one natural-territorial complex.
-Therefore the mainland is a unique geographical system: large, complex, but at the same time integral.
+Therefore the mainland is a unique geographical system: large, complex, but at the same time holistic.

 Regions of Europe and Asia

 The territory of Eurasia is very vast.
-On this vast territory, not only nature has significant differences, but also the population, as well as its economic activity.
-In order to better study this diversity, to understand its causes and patterns, regionalization is carried out: less extensive territories - regions - are distinguished as part of a large mainland.
-Countries that have common features geographical location, as well as the similarity of historical and modern social economic development.
-As part of the European part of the mainland, Northern, Southern, Eastern and Western Europe are distinguished.
-Countries of Eastern Europe, occupying a neighboring position in relation to our Motherland - Belarus - are united in an independent region of the Belarusian borderland.
-This region also includes Russia - the largest state on the mainland, located in both Eurasian parts of the world.
-The Asian part of the mainland is subdivided into Central, East, Southeast, South and Southwest Asia.
-The boundaries between regions are drawn along state borders countries included in them.
+In this vast territory, not only nature has significant differences, but also the population, as well as its economic activity.
+In order to better study this diversity, understand its causes and patterns, regionalization is carried out: smaller territories - regions - are distinguished within the large continent.
+Countries that have common features geographical location, as well as the similarities between historical and modern social economic development.
+The European part of the continent is divided into Northern, Southern, Eastern and Western Europe.
+Countries of Eastern Europe, occupying a neighboring position in relation to our Motherland - Belarus - are united into an independent region, the Belarusian Borderlands.
+This region also includes Russia, the largest state on the continent, located in both Eurasian parts of the world.
+The Asian part of the mainland is divided into Central, Eastern, Southeast, Southern and Southwest Asia.
+The boundaries between regions are drawn according to state borders countries included in them.

-Geographical discoveries and explorations of Eurasia.
+Geographical discoveries and exploration of Eurasia.
 The territory of Eurasia has been inhabited by different peoples since ancient times.
-Each of them conducted the development and study of the continent, guided by their goals and needs, gradually expanding the circle of territories known to him.
+Each of them carried out the development and study of the continent, guided by their own goals and needs, gradually expanding the range of territories known to them.

 >> Eurasia - a continent of contrasts